 Integrating Science Research Projects into Your Science Curriculum

 Below are some resources you might want to use to introduce your students to the process of scientific investigations.
 These resources are geared towards investigations in the natural world.

-- Video This video introduces students to the program, illustrates how one student conducted his investigation, and gives students tips for coming up with a research question.
+- Video This video illustrates how one student conducted his investigation and gives students tips for coming up with a research question.

 - Winning Essays These essays are good examples of student investigations in the natural world.
 Students can learn what steps go into a successful investigation.
 The essays will give them ideas on how to conduct their own research.
 CLICK HERE.

-Below are some activities you may find helpful when you introduce the program with your students.
+Below are some activities you may find helpful when you introduce students to the process of scientific research.

 - Sharpen Your Observations Skills An activity designed to have students look more closely at common items found in nature.